learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 ## Kubeflow — an open source machine learning platform

-An excellent alternative for training and evaluating your models in public and private clouds is to use [Kubeflow](https://github.com/kubeflow/kubeflow) — an open-source toolkit to distribute machine learning.
+An excellent alternative for training and evaluating your models in public and private clouds is to use [Kubeflow](https://github.com/kubeflow/kubeflow) — an open-source toolkit for distributed machine learning.

 Kubeflow is designed to make your machine learning experiments portable and scalable.